 When LMF request gNB to release the reserved SRS configuration, it should also provide the SRS configuration and the validity area cells, to indicate which reserved SRS resource should be removed, not simply remove all.
 Corresponding TP should be updated accordingly:

+If the SRS Reservation Request IE is set to "reserve", the NG-RAN node shall reserve the indicated SRS configuration for LPHAP in the indicated Validity Area Cells.
+If SRS Reservation Request IE is set to "release", the NG-RAN node shall release the previous SRS configuration from the indicated validity area cells.

 Proposal 6: If SRS Reservation Request IE is set to "release", the NG-RAN node shall release the indicated SRS configuration from the indicated validity area cells.

 1.2.4 LPHAP SRS Validity Timer?